|

 find it busier than a mainframe computer.

-course.
-Just making them comfortable.
-They needed all the hands they could
+doctoring, of course - just making them comfortable.
+They needed all the

-get.
-Isn't it strange how so many different species were affected.
-I've
+hands they could get.
+Isn’t it strange how so many different species

 "Oh yes."
 He turned and strode purposefully towards the dining